 Overall sales activity is the combined effect of many would-be home buyers deciding to make an offer on a particular home -- and those decisions are not typically taken lightly.
-In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which be a big, significant, duplexes and condos on the market for sale has increased 21%.
-As is evident, inventory levels are starting to increase for the Summer market -- and we will likely see further increases over the next few months, particularly in single family home inventory.
+In contrast, changes in inventory levels are the combined effect of many homeowners deciding to list their home for sale -- which be a big, significant, weighty decision, but it is not always so.
+Some homes that are on the market have been listed for sale by sellers who are "testing the market" and as a result, inventory levels can shift more quickly than home sales trends.
+Inventory levels have been relatively stable over the past year, with a 9% year-over-year decline.

+Harrisonburg & Rockingham County Inventory Levels by Property Type duplexes and condos on the market for sale has has only decreased by 5%.
+As is evident, inventory levels are now starting to decline as we approach the end of the Summer market -- and we will likely see further decreases over the next few months, particularly in single family home inventory.